max9001/Kelp-Canopy-Mapping/notes/outline.md

 							RMSProp, (Root Mean Squared Propagation) computes a moving average of squared gradients to scale parameter updates, preventing drastic fluctuations and promoting faster convergence.

-						By computing adaptive learning rates for each parameter from estimates of first and second momentums of the gradients, Adam often achieves efficient convergence and robust performance across a variety of deep learning architectures and datasets, making it a common default choice.
+						By computing adaptive learning rates for each parameter from estimates of first and second moments of the gradients, Adam often achieves efficient convergence and robust performance across a variety of deep learning architectures and datasets, making it a common default choice.

 					A Cosine Annealing learning rate scheduler (CosineAnnealingLR) was employed to gradually reduce the learning rate over MAX_EPOCHS down to a minimum of 1e-7.